kiart-tantasi/crm-go/README.md

 # About

-CRM platform written in Go.
-This repo contains REST-API server and there will be CLI-client and web-client soon.
+- CRM platform / Mailing list manager
+- Written in Go
+- Main functionalities are mainly controlled through REST-API server
+- There will clients soon (CLI/web)

 # How to run